-As literature lovers, we all have endless lists of books we’d like to read, books we should have read, books we just couldn’t read, and those we just couldn’t put down.
+As literature lovers, we have endless lists of books we’d like to read, books we should have read, books we just couldn’t read, and those we just couldn’t put down.
 Our shelves are full of priceless treasures, nightmares, and guilty pleasures.
-Personally, I believe you can read someone (excuse the pun) by taking a look at their bookshelf and exploring their literary tastes.
+Personally, I believe you can read someone’s character (excuse the pun) by taking a look at their bookshelf and exploring their literary tastes.
 Whenever I have the chance to sneak a look at an unfamiliar bookshelf, my eyes seek nineteenth century authors such as Charles Dickens, Wilkie Collins, Jane Austen, Arthur Conan Doyle, Mary Shelley, and Bram Stoker.
-I am always delighted to find these authors, however, the writers I seek the most are of course, the Brontë sisters.
-I am perplexed, and a little angry if I find either a metaphorical or a physical gap where the works of these incredible authors should stand.
+I am always delighted to find these authors, however, the writers I seek the most are of course, the Brontës.
+I can understand the absence of the Glass Town, Angrian, and Gondal writings of the siblings, however, I am perplexed, and a little angry if I find either a metaphorical or a physical gap where the adult works of the Brontë sisters should stand.
 Then I get slightly desperate to introduce the writings of the sisters to whoever is unfortunate enough to:

 A. Not have the works of the Brontë sisters on their bookshelf